my-LinkedIn/funmath227/README.md

 ## Output

-Nota: MiniZinc can only consider one Objective at a time, so you have to solve 2 distinct problems using a common Model.
+Nota: MiniZinc can only consider one Objective at a time, so you have to solve 2 distinct problems but using a common Model.

 ### Minimisation
 ```text